bpbpublications/Mastering-Classification-Algorithms-for-Machine-Learning/README.md

 A practical guide to mastering Classification algorithms for Machine learning

-This is the repository for [A practical guide to mastering Classification algorithms for Machine learning ](https://bpbonline.com/products/mastering-classification-algorithms-for-machine-learning?variant=42737852547272),published by BPB Publications.
+This is the repository for [Mastering Classification Algorithms for Machine Learning ](https://bpbonline.com/products/mastering-classification-algorithms-for-machine-learning?variant=42737852547272),published by BPB Publications.

 ## About the Book